 Here’s a potential plus for some employers: They can be less restrictive in their participation rules but cannot add higher limits or any other rules.
-For example, Joe’s Grocery can allow participation for store clerks who may have made only $3,000 the prior year to participate.
+For example, Joe’s Grocery can allow store clerks who may have made only $3,000 the prior year to participate.
 But Joe can’t provide a larger match for employee contributions than the standard dollar-for-dollar match (up to 3% of the employee’s salary), nor can he provide that matching contribution PLUS additional across-the-board contributions for employees.
 Contributions for employers to employees are capped.

-The employer may either match the employee contribution on a dollar-for-dollar basis (up to 3% of the employee’s salary), or make what’s called a non-elective contribution.
-If an employer chooses the non-elective contribution instead of matching, they must make a 2% contribution to every eligible employee, even to a worker who doesn’t take any salary withdrawal at all.
+The employer may either match the employee contribution on a dollar-for-dollar basis (up to 3% of the employee’s salary) or make what’s called a non-elective contribution.
+If an employer chooses the non-elective contribution instead of matching, they must make a 2% contribution to every eligible employee, even to a worker who doesn’t take any salary deferral contribution at all.

 The employer must choose one of these contribution types for each year.
 There is some ability to reduce the employer contribution in some years, but this is limited, so do some homework first before deciding on employer contributions.

 Regarding withdrawals, SIMPLE IRA rules are similar to those of traditional IRAs.
-When you withdraw from a SIMPLE IRA you’ll pay taxes on any amount not rolled over.
-And if you’re under 59 1/2 you may have an additional 10% penalty.
-If you have not held the SIMPLE account for at least two years the 10% penalty is increased to 25% of the amount your took out.
+When you withdraw from a SIMPLE IRA, you’ll pay taxes on any amount not rolled over.
+And if you’re under 59 ½, you may have an additional 10% penalty.
+If you have not held the SIMPLE account for at least two years, the 10% penalty is increased to 25% of the amount you took out.
 Remember: There are other exceptions to the 10% penalty, and these exceptions also apply to the 25% penalty.

-When you reach age 72, you must begin taking a certain amount each year, in what’s called a required minimum distribution (RMD).
+When you reach age 73, you must begin taking a certain amount each year, aka a required minimum distribution (RMD).
 Remember, your contributions are tax-deferred, not tax-free.
-One more word of caution regarding RMDs: If you don’t take one, you could face a 50% excise tax on that amount.
+One more word of caution regarding RMDs: If you don’t take one, you could face a 25% excise tax on that amount.

 An RMD calculator can help you determine your actual distribution requirement.